ocpp-balanz/balanz/docs/source/ui.rst

 This screen allows access to historic sessions in tabular form, see example below (again, click to expand).
 Here, filtering and sorting is especially appropriate for detailed analysis.
 Once selected, filtered rows may be exported as CSV.

 A separate button for CSV export is available above the table.
-This will download the balanz ``sessions.csv`` file as is for direct analysis.
+This will download the :term:`balanz` ``sessions.csv`` file as is for direct analysis.

 .. figure:: images/sessions.png
   :width: 800